efdevcon/DIPs/DIPs/DIP-WT.md

 ### 3. What other projects could this proposal be integrated with?
 (Bonus points for collaboration across teams :))

 We're already working with solutions like Kleros and zkSync.
+There is an opportunity to integrate with CO2ken and feed our flight and accommodation data into their system to allow attendees to offset their carbon footprint.

 ## Links & Additional Information